 Heat packs are another option.
 They can be used to relieve most types of shoulder pain, especially if the muscles feel tight and sore.
 There are reusable heat pad options available from sports shops and chemists.
-For up to 20 minutes, you can use a microwaveable bag of wheat or a hot-water container wrapped in something dry like a towel on the affected area.
+You could also try a microwaveable Wheat bag or a hotwater bottle wrapped in a towel.
+Wrap the heat pad around the painful area for 20 minutes.

 If the pain doesn’t improve after two weeks of treatment, see a professional such as your doctor or chiropractor.